How Expensify’s open-source program is powering OpenAI’s next-gen AI engineering benchmarks

 By raising the bar for AI evaluation, SWE-Lancer provides deeper insights into where AI can truly contribute to software development.

 Beyond coding, SWE-Lancer also evaluates whether LLMs can function as software managers.
-Expensify’s hiring decisions provided the basis for SWE Manager tasks, where models:
+Within Expensify’s freelance process, one step requires a hiring decision to be made after reviewing submitted proposals.
+This provided the basis for SWE Manager tasks, where models:

 Review multiple software proposals